 CIVIL WAR: Both the Union and Confederate armies occupied Poolesville and surrounding areas.
-During these occupations' both Black and White men were conscripted or compulsorily signed up for military service.
+During these occupations' men, both Black and White, were conscripted, or compulsorily signed up for military service.

-Patrick Warren, enslaved by James Davidson, was recruited in Poolesville in November 1864, just two weeks after Maryland's abolition of slavery under a new State constitution.
-Warren served in the 4th United States Colored Infantry in the waning months of the war; an African-American unit that took part in William Tecumseh Sherman's Carolinas Campaign and featured Congressional Medal winners in its ranks.
-After the war, Warren returned to civilian life as a farm laborer, making his home in Poolesville with his wife and daughter.
+Patrick Warren, enslaved by James Davidson, was recruited in Poolesville in November 1864, just two weeks following Maryland's abolition of slavery under a new state constitution.
+Warren served in 4th United States Colored Infantry (pictured) in the waning months of the war; an African-American unit which took part in William Tecumseh Sherman's Carolinas Campaign, and featured Congressional Metal winners in its ranks.
+After the war Warren returned to civilian life as a farm laborer, making his home in Poolesville with his wife and daughter.

-LYNCHING: George Washington Peck was the first recorded of three known Black men lynched in Montgomery County in the 1800s.
+LYNCHING: George Washington Peck was the first recorded of the three known Black men who were lynched in Montgomery County in the 1800s.
 Born into slavery, Peck lived in the Poolesville/Beallsville area his entire life, which was about 22 years.
 In January of 1880, he was accused of attempted assault of a White girl and arrested by the constable.
 Before he could be transported to Rockville for a trial, a crowd of local men seized him in the night and hanged him from a tree in downtown Poolesville until he died.